bokesan/m3f/README.md

 List metadata of Hasselblad raw files.

-## Building
+## Install / Build

+The installation consists of a single executable, `m3f`.
+Download the version for your OS from releases, and unzip it in a folder that's in your path.

-You need a Common Lisp implementation to build `m3f`.
-It is tested and known to work with [SBCL](https://www.sbcl.org/) and [CCL](https://ccl.clozure.com/), but should also work with other implementations.
+Building from source requires a Common Lisp implementation. `m3f` is tested with and known to work with [SBCL](https://www.sbcl.org/) and [CCL](https://ccl.clozure.com/), but should also work with other implementations.